-Rewarding visits to the region’s museums
+Enriching visits to local museums

 The National Capital Region is a great place for people with an inquisitive turn of mind who are keen on discovery.
 With the highest concentration of museums in the country, there’s a museum and an exhibition for every taste.
 Whether you’re a fan of currency, nature, war, science, aviation, history, fine arts, play or agriculture, you’re sure to learn something new when you visit one of the region’s museums.
 Explore these national treasures now!